Loading...

 Parameter Requirement

-Qualifying Examination Class XII or equivalent from a recognized board/university outside India
+Qualifying Examination Class XII or equivalent from any system of education recognized by the Association of Indian Universities (AIU)

 Mandatory Subjects Physics, Mathematics, and one of: Chemistry / Biology / Biotechnology / Computer Science / Technical Vocational Subject